hexops/machengine.org/content/libs/glfw.md

 <p>
     <img src="/img/mach-glfw-vulkan-example.png" style="width: 20rem; float: left;">
-    Since mach/glfw is only bindings to GLFW, you'll need to bring-your-own Vulkan library if that is how you intend to use it.
+    Since mach-glfw is only bindings to GLFW, you'll need to bring-your-own Vulkan library if that is how you intend to use it.
     <br/>
     <br/>
     For a Vulkan usage example, see <a href="https://github.com/hexops/mach-glfw-vulkan-example">mach-glfw-vulkan-example</a> - but note that it may not have the same broad platform support / cross-compilation guarantees due to using external libraries.